 Preventive Measures

 Dietary modification plays a significant role in managing hemorrhoids.
-Include high fibre foods in meal plan like whole grain like barley, quinoa, brown rice, rye, oats and legumes.
+Include high fibre foods in meal plan, like whole grains like barley, quinoa, brown rice, rye, oats, and legumes.

-Add a rich array of fruits and vegetables like spinach, gourd varieties, cauliflower, cucumber, pumpkin, green leafy vegetables etc. Fruits such as apple, banana, melons, guava, pear, and berries.
+Add a rich array of fruits and vegetables like spinach, gourd varieties, cauliflower, cucumber, pumpkin, green leafy vegetables, etc. Fruits such as apples, bananas, melons, guava, pears, and berries.

 Stay well hydrated.

-Lead an active lifestyle and regularly engage in moderate intensity workouts for a minimum 30 minutes in a day may greatly help to maintain weight and lower the risk of hemorrhoids.
+Leading an active lifestyle and regularly engaging in moderate-intensity workouts for a minimum of 30 minutes a day may greatly help to maintain weight and lower the risk of hemorrhoids.

 Maintain a healthy weight.